 With 2.9 billion profiles, over 90 million users worldwide, and 40 million family trees, MyHeritage is a leader in the DNA mapping and family tree space.

-It offers family tree building software and DNA testing kits whose unique results give you in-depth information about where you come from and who you are.
+Its basic family tree builder is completely free, though DNA testing kits come in at an additional fee.
+Kit results give you in-depth information about where you come from and who you are.
 Not only are its tests comprehensive, but they’re easy-to-use, well-designed, and intuitive.
 Additionally, its tests are made to help you build out your family tree by combining DNA results and family tree analysis.

 The site can also help you find long-lost relatives around the world.
 After gathering your information, you can build a complete family tree.
 Everything can be done on MyHeritage’s site, which is built specifically for family mapping and analysis.
 MyHeritage offers competitive pricing, good customer support, and detailed ancestral insights.